electron/electron/docs/api/system-preferences.md

 * `event` String
 * `userInfo` Object
 * `deliverImmediately` Boolean (optional) - `true` to post notifications immediately regardless of whether or not the subscribing app is active or not.
+Defaults to `false`.
+See [NSDistributedNotificationCenter documentation](https://developer.apple.com/documentation/foundation/nsdistributednotificationcenter/1418360-postnotificationname) for details.

 Posts `event` as native notifications of macOS.
 The `userInfo` is an Object that contains the user information dictionary sent along with the notification.